schorsch1976/blogcxx/README.md

 -  Article series: If you have articles which continue other articles, you can just add them to the same series and ``blogcxx`` will make them refer to each other.
--  blogcxx can now create a howto page if no blog exists yet.
-   It also contails the default template for that issue.
-The internal tool bin2cxx creates cpp and h files that the cxx arrays get included in the executable.

 ## Features added compared to blogcpp